Jairus313/streamlit_crash_course/README.md

 <a  id="display"></a>
 ### Display

-As the name suggests Streamlit Display will be all tables, arrays, json and also some cool metrics too.
+As the name suggests this function will display all the tables, arrays, json and also some cool metrics too.

 Syntax:
 ```sh